Protocol Design

 Insurance Fund

-The insurance fund covers this shortfall to prevent protocol insolvency.
+The insurance fund is funded by protocol trading fees and covers shortfalls to prevent protocol insolvency.

 See also: Liquidation for worked examples and penalty calculations.